 The Agricultural Biotechnology for Transgenic Crops Market size was estimated at USD 8.29 billion in 2024 and expected to reach USD 9.89 billion in 2025, at a CAGR 18.67% to reach USD 23.17 billion by 2030.

-This research report categorizes the Agricultural Biotechnology for Transgenic Crops market to analyze trends and forecast revenues across various market segments:
+This comprehensive research report categorizes the Agricultural Biotechnology for Transgenic Crops market into clearly defined segments, providing a detailed analysis of emerging trends and precise revenue forecasts to support strategic decision-making.

 - Crop Type